Multiple Sclerosis

 Research

-Acute Care Setting
+Acute Care Settings

-Inpatient and Outpatient Rehabilitation
+Inpatient Outpatient Rehabilitation

 Recommendations are based on the following 4 point ordinal scale: